How to Make Königsberger Klopse | German Meatballs

 - 1 tsp sugar

-- 1-2 TBSP capers, drained
+- 1-2 TBSP capers drained

-- salt & pepper to taste
+- salt and black pepper to taste

 Instructions